m0d3rnX/Marlin-FlashForge-Creator-Pro-2016/README.md

 # Please use the Branch with FlashForge Creator Pro in the name, as the upstream could miss some changes.

-Just load this code, change the environment to "MightyBoard2560", compile it and flash it.
+Just load this code, change the environment to "MightyBoard2560", compile "MightyBoard2560" and upload it.

 To-Do
 + Change the workspace offset X: -40